agda/agda-stdlib/paper/paper.md

 - Formalisation of category theory [@hu2021categories]

-- Intrinsically typed interpreters for imperative languages [@bach2017intrinsically]
+- Intrinsically typed interpreters for imperative languages [@bach2017intrinsically] and formalisation of type-level computation and subtyping in Scala [@stucki2021theory].

 - Formally verified calculus for the reactive programming language Esterel [@florence2019esterel]